heart image Heart attack image A survivor unlocks the mystery of how to avoid a heart attack.

 This marker indicates an increased risk for destabilized atherosclerotic plaque and abnormal arterial clotting.

 When arterial plaque becomes destabilized, it can burst open and block the flow of blood through a coronary artery, resulting in an acute heart attack.
-One of The New England Journal of Medicine studies showed that people with high levels of C-reactive protein were almost three times as likely to die from a heart attack.
+One of The New England Journal of Medicine studies showed that people with a high crp level were almost three times as likely to die from a heart attack.

 Dr Perricone focused on finding the causes of this inflammation and how to stop it.
 What he discovered may surprise you as it did me.